Saraffoster/Saraffoster/README.md

 - 📫 How to reach me twitter @SaraFos55220034 also on discord: sarafoster#8656
 - i love flowers and want to make my life more colorful
 - will learn to code in next 2 eyars
+- lets change the world
+- lets lose 20 lbs this eyar

 <!---